chetanph/ise-data-connect/README.md

 # ISE Data Connect

 This repository provides a Python library to interact with Cisco Identity Services Engine (ISE) Data Connect.
+The goal is to provide a way to interact with ISE data connect with minimal Python code and focus more on use cases.

 ```python
 from ise import IseDataConnect